KnoxMakers/KM-Laser/README.md

 __Installation__

-Copy all the files from `extensions`, `templates`, and `palettes` to their respective Inkscape directories and then restart Inkscape.
+Copy all the files from `extensions` and `palettes` to their respective Inkscape directories and then restart Inkscape.

 Linux:
 ```
 $HOME/.config/inkscape/extensions
-$HOME/.config/inkscape/templates
 $HOME/.config/inkscape/palettes
 ```